 Counsellors have long but rewarding work days with their campers.
-Therefore counsellors have the largest impact on individual campers and their camp experience.
-To maintain a high standard of care counsellors are responsible for teaching and enforcing the HOC Principles of Respect to campers including safety expectations of camp and general activities.
-Ensuring that both campers and staff in the group follow proper equipment use and safety regulations.
+Therefore, Counsellors have the largest impact on individual campers and their camp experience.
+To maintain a high standard of care Counsellors are responsible for teaching and enforcing the HOC Principles of Respect to campers including safety expectations of camp and camp activities.

 DAILY / WEEKLY RESPONSIBILITIES

-- Directly supervise single cabin group of 8-12 campers and cooperatively an entire sections of 30-40 campers.
+- Directly supervise a single cabin group of 8-12 campers and cooperatively an entire section of 20-40 campers.

 ALL STAFF RESPONSIBILITIES